Skip to content

 Sat1 Snapcast Speaker(s) Missing?

-• Check that the correct ports are open.
+• Check that the correct ports are open and mDNS is operational.

 • Manually add your Snapserver's IP address to the Sat1's firmware.
 Read more here.

-This will enable you to dynamically add or remove speakers to a group for synchronized multi-room music playback.
+This is how you dynamically add/remove Sat1 speakers to a group for synchronized multi-room music playback.

 • Play Music on Main Speaker